dret/HTML5-overview/README.md

 * [User Timing](http://www.w3.org/TR/user-timing "This specification defines an interface to help web developers measure the performance of their applications by giving them access to high precision timestamps.")
 * [Vibration API](http://www.w3.org/TR/vibration "This specification defines an API that provides access to the vibration mechanism of the hosting device.
 Vibration is a form of tactile feedback.")
 * [Web Storage](http://www.w3.org/TR/webstorage "This specification defines an API for persistent data storage of key-value pair data in Web clients.")

-### Proposed Recommendations (1 Specs)

-* [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors "This document defines a mechanism to enable client-side cross-origin requests.
-Specifications that enable an API to make cross-origin requests to resources can use the algorithms defined by this specification.
-If such an API is used on http://example.org resources, a resource on http://hello-world.example can opt in using the mechanism described by this specification (e.g., specifying Access-Control-Allow-Origin: http://example.org as response header), which would allow that resource to be fetched cross-origin from http://example.org.")

 ### Candidate Recommendations (14 Specs)